nguyentimmy/Azure-Web-Application-Security/README.md

 5. Once you've written your blog posts, add your posts to your cyber blog webpage by completing the following steps:
     - Blog Topic 1
-       - Change "Blog Post 1 Title" to the title of your first blog post.
+       - Change `"Blog Post 1 Title"` to the title of your first blog post.
-       - Change "Add Keywords" to relevant keywords for your post (e.g., ransomware, cryptography).
+       - Change `"Add Keywords"` to relevant keywords for your post (e.g., ransomware, cryptography).
-       - Change the section beginning "Add a short description here" to the text of your blog post.
+       - Change the section beginning `"Add a short description here"` to the text of your blog post.
     - Blog Topic 2
-       - Change "Blog Post 2 Title" to the title of your second blog post.
+       - Change `"Blog Post 2 Title"` to the title of your second blog post.
-       - Change "Add Keywords" to relevant keywords for your post (e.g., ransomware, cryptography).
+       - Change `"Add Keywords"` to relevant keywords for your post (e.g., ransomware, cryptography).
-       - Change the section beginning "Add a short description here" to the text of your blog post.
+       - Change the section beginning `"Add a short description here"` to the text of your blog post.

 After you have made your changes, return to your browser and refresh your webpage.
   - Congratulations, you now have your own cloud-hosted web blog!

-### Part 5: Answer Review Questions
+### 📝 Step 5 — Answer Review Questions

 - Open up the [review questions](https://docs.google.com/document/d/1VoWNPNUvobnVj7F6oM2wnVO0vViaZlzgIUs43adVw1U/copy), make a copy of the document, and answer the Part 1 review questions.